xmos/lib_xua/doc/rst/opt_dsd.rst

 ---------------

 Since the DoP specification requires header bytes this eats into the data bandwidth.
-The "Native" implementation has no such overhead and can therefore transfer the same DSD rate and half the effective PCM rate of DoP.
+The "Native" implementation has no such overhead and can therefore transfer the same DSD rate at half the effective PCM rate of DoP.
 Such a property may be desired when upporting DSD128 without exposing a 352.8kHz PCM rate, for example.

 Ports